-A common problem for remote sensing of geologically relevant areas is lack of continuous exposure, and planes that are unconstrained in one dimension are common [Figure 4].
-However, exposures of bedding in close spatial association often capture slightly different cuts of topography with different orientation error structures.
+phy with different orientation error structures.
 This is statistically useful: under the assumption of parallel bedding, multiple bedding traces can be jointly fitted to increase the three-dimensional definition of a planar dataset.
 Error metrics computed after fitting can be used to test the validity of this assumption.

 In Figure 8, several bedding traces digitized on opposing hillslopes in the same cuesta show different error structures.
-Bedding traces that could be followed around the entire range of hill-slope aspect have much more restricted error spaces.
+Bedding traces that could be followed around the entire range of hillslope aspect have much more restricted error spaces.
 Grouping of the low-quality planar fits creates a much higher-precision joint measurement at the intersection of the error spaces of individual beds, showing nearly the same orientation as high-precision single-bed measurements.

-The process of joint fitting is nearly the same as the single-plane fitting procedure outlined in Section 3.2 and Section 3.3.
-The only difference is in processing of the input data: prior to PCA regression, the data matrix D corresponding to each input point cloud is independently centered on its mean using Equation 1.
-The resulting matrices are stacked to form a single centered data matrix M. This combined representation contains orientation info for each bedding traces, but discards information on the relative locations of the planes.
-The orientation of the combined data matrix is regressed using PCA and error is modeled using standard techniques.
-If the assumption of a shared bedding orientation is valid, this can vastly increase statistical power.
+The process of joint fitting is nearly the same as the single-plane fitting procedure outlined in 470 Section 3.2 and 3.3.
+The only difference is in processing of the input data: prior to PCA regres-471 sion, the data matrix D corresponding to each input point cloud is independently centered on its 472 mean using Equation 1.
+The resulting matrices are stacked to form a single centered data matrix 473 M. This combined representation contains orientation info for each bedding trace but discards 474 information on the relative locations of the planes.
+The orientation of the combined data matrix 475 is regressed using PCA and error is modeled using standard techniques.
+If the assumption of a 476 shared bedding orientation is valid, this can vastly increase statistical power.
+477